 Genealogy & Local History Resources

 - Ancestry Library Edition - Database of census data, birth, marriage & death records, immigration records, military records, and family history records (only available within the library from public internet stations)

 - The Library has scanned many of the Vital Records of Keene, N.H. (births, marriages, & deaths), and these are now online (see Vital Statistics tab below) and searchable.

 - The Library has scanned the two significant histories of Keene, which include much genealogical information.
 They are available as searchable pdfs:

 - 1) A History of the Town of Keene from 1732, when the Township was Granted by Massachusetts, to 1874, when it became a City by S. G. Griffin

 - 2) "Upper Ashuelot"; a history of Keene New Hampshire by the Keene History Committee

 - The Library has scanned an extensive collection of historical photos (currently about 1500) from our collection and the Historical Society of Cheshire County.
 These can be viewed at Flickr and are in the Flickr Commons.
 Flickr Commons Rights Statement.

 - The Library has scanned many historical pamphlets for Keene and Cheshire County, which are available online.

 - Obituaries: The Historical Society of Cheshire County has an index to Keene Sentinel obituaries from 1985 to the present, along with a clippings file of these obituaries.
-These are not available online at the present time.
+These are not available online at present.
 The Library has the Sentinel on microfilm reels from 1799 to the present but does not have an obituary index.

 - The Library has town histories for most NH towns available for in-library use.
 Do a subject search in the catalog by town name to find out which have published histories.